Feeding Babies and Young Children

 - It may take time for your baby to learn about new foods.
 Be patient and offer new foods with no pressure.
 Babies learn about food using all of their senses.
 Touching and smelling food is part of the learning process

 - When you begin solid foods, you will notice your baby’s bowel movements change texture, colour and odour.
-This is normal and not a sign of constipation
+This is normal and not a sign of constipation.
+If your think your baby is constipated, talk to your baby’s healthcare provider

-- Take care of your baby’s gums and teeth by cleaning their gums, inside their cheeks and the roof of their mouth with a clean, soft damp cloth every day.
-Once teeth appear, brush them gently, at least twice a day, using a small, soft toothbrush and water
+- Take care of your baby’s gums and teeth by cleaning their gums, inside their cheeks and the roof of their mouth with a clean, soft, damp cloth every day.
+As soon as teeth appear, brush them gently using a small, soft toothbrush and water.
+Brush 30 minutes after each feeding or at least twice a day

 - Bring your baby to the dentist by their first birthday